 Formally the Johnston-Felton-Hay-House, this 1855 home is owned by the fabulous Georgia Trust for Historic Preservation.
 If you’ve got an eye for historic homes, this one is worth the stop.

-With 18,000 square feet and 24 main rooms, it is one of Georgia’s most distinquished homes and one of the top things to do in Macon, Georgia.
+With 18,000 square feet and 24 main rooms, it is one of Georgia’s most distinguished homes and one of the top things to do in Macon, Georgia.
 Declared a National Historic Landmark in 1974, it offers a one-hour tour that explores the first three floors of the home.

 The home itself is gorgeous and I enjoyed the home tour.
 The boys most enjoyed the grounds.
 They could run around, pop in and out of the low-hanging magnolia branches and spy frogs and other insects in the fountain.

 Located at 934 Georgia Ave.
-Open from Wednesday to Sunday and tours are offered at 10 a.m.,11 a.m., noon, 1 p.m.
-2 p.m. an 3 p.m. (no noon tour on Wednesday and Thursday).
-Adult admission is $18, students (6 – 18) are $10.
+Open from Wednesday to Sunday, and tours are offered at 10 a.m.,11 a.m., noon, 1 p.m., 2 p.m., and 3 p.m. (no noon tour on Wednesday and Thursday).
+Adult admission is $20, students (6 – 18) are $12.
 Parking is in the rear.
+Online tour reservations are recommended.

 Coleman Hill Park